 This recipe is Smoky Roasted Eggplant in Yoghurt, a typical South Indian dish, one of many Tamil Pachadi recipes which are generally a cooked and mashed vegetable mixed with yoghurt and spices.
 It is a South Indian version of the North Indian Raita.
 Eggplant pairs particularly well with yoghurt.
 Use it as a side dish or like you might use a salad, for any meal, particularly South Indian meals.

-Similar recipes include Bitter Melon Pachadi, Snake Gourd Pachadi, Baingan Ka Salan (with Poppy Seeds), Smoky Aubergine with Tomatoes and Sweet Peppers, Crispy Okra Pachadi, Boondhi Pachadi, and Cucumber Pachadi.
+Similar recipes include Marinated Eggplant with Tahini and Oregano, Bitter Melon Pachadi, Snake Gourd Pachadi, Baingan Ka Salan (with Poppy Seeds), Smoky Aubergine with Tomatoes and Sweet Peppers, Crispy Okra Pachadi, Boondhi Pachadi, and Cucumber Pachadi.

 Sutta Kathirikkai Thayir Pachadi | Smoky Roasted Eggplant in Yoghurt

 1 tspn coriander leaves, chopped

 0.25 tspn sea salt